andrewthehan/etude.js/README.md

 - Accessbility of instance members were changed from `private` to `public`.
 The respective getters were also removed.
 - Various computed values (such as `offset` and `programNumber`) were changed from methods to variables.
 - `asList` was removed due to the way arrays are implemented in JavaScript (JavaScript arrays can do most of what Java ArrayLists can do). `stream` was removed due to the lack of infinite streams in JavaScript. `iterator` was implemented using generators.
-- Lack of most enum members. `values` was ported (and overloaded to take in `startingElement` for most enums).
+- Lack of most enum members. `values` was ported (and "overloaded" via default parameters to take in `startingElement` for Letter).
 - `Pitch` not being `Comparable`.
 However, `compareTo` was ported.
 - Complete alteration of utility methods.
 These were dependent on what was available in each respective language.
 - Lack of type checks due to the differences between Java and JavaScript as languages.
 However, static type checks are available if using [TypeScript](https://www.typescriptlang.org/).